 Searching Heterogeneous Personal Data

-In this work, we propose a set of techniques that allow users to easily access their own data.
-We start by proposing a unified and intuitive multidimensional data model following a combination of dimensions that naturally summarize various aspects of the data collection: who, when, where, what, why, how.
-We then proceed by proposing frequency-based scoring models that leverage the correlation between users (who), time (when), location (where), data topics (what), and provenance (how) to improve search over personal data.
-Since the scoring model proposed needs to generalize well over user-specific data sets, we extend our static scoring function by adopting a learning-to-rank approach using the state of the art LambdaMART algorithm.
+In this dissertation, we introduce a set of techniques that allow users to easily access their own data.
+We start by presenting a unified and intuitive multidimensional data model following a combination of dimensions that naturally summarize various aspects of the data collection: who, when, where, what, why, how.
+We then proceed by designing frequency-based scoring models that leverage the correlation between users (who), time (when), location (where), data topics (what), and provenance (how) to improve search over personal data.
+Since the scoring model proposed needs to generalize well over user-specific datasets, we extend the static scoring function by adopting a learning-to-rank approach using the state of the art LambdaMART algorithm.
 Due to the lack of pre-existing personal training data, a combination of known-item query generation techniques and an unsupervised ranking model (field-based BM25) is used to build our own training sets.

 To validate the data and scoring models, we implemented tools for data extraction, classification, entity recognition, and topic modeling.
-A thorough qualitative evaluation over real user data from a variety of data sources such as Facebook, Dropbox, and Gmail show that our approach significantly improves search accuracy when compared with traditional personal search tools such as Apple’s Spotlight and Apache Solr, and techniques like TF-IDF and BM25.
+A thorough qualitative evaluation performed over a publicly available email collection and a personal digital data trace collection from a real user show that our approach significantly improves search accuracy when compared with traditional personal search tools such as Apple's Spotlight and Apache Solr, and techniques like TF-IDF, BM25, and field-based BM25.